By Kamran Nayeri, March 19, 2020

-Thus, not only humans but all other complex species might more fruitfully and accurately be called “collective organisms.”
-In a scientific sense, a human is an organic whole that is greater than the sum of its multiple constituent parts.
-Biologists call such phenomena emergent properties.
-Life itself is understood as an emergent property.
-I suspect this is much closer to the holistic view of Hegel (1817) and Marx, that "the truth is in the whole."
+Thus, in a scientific sense, a human is a “collective organisms,” an organic whole that is greater than the sum of its multiple constituent parts.
+I suspect this view of humanity is much closer to the holistic view that Hegel (1817) promoted and Marx held, that "the truth is in the whole."
 Indeed, recent research has found a correlation between gut microbiota and personality in adults (Han-Na Kim, et.al.
 2018).
 If microorganisms in humans can affect even our personality, how could they not have an impact on our history as a species?

-Marx’s anthropocentric view was invalidated even in his own time with the publication of Darwin’s researches.
-As Darwin clearly stated that “the difference in mind between man and the higher animals, great as it is, is certainly one of degree and not of kind.”
+Marx’s human exceptionalism view was invalidated even in his own time with the publication of Darwin’s researches.
+As Darwin clearly stated “the difference in mind between man and the higher animals, great as it is, is certainly one of degree and not of kind.”
 He went on:

 “We have seen that the senses and intuitions, the various emotions and faculties, such as love, memory, attention, curiosity, imitation, reason, etc., of which man boasts, may be found in an incipient, or even sometimes in a well-developed condition, in the lower animals.
 (Darwin, 1871/1981, p.
 105)